PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/webpage.md

 - Starting the evaluation early.
 - Notifying artifact evaluation chairs as soon as possible if missing resources or hardware to perform the evaluation.
-- Posting a preliminary review and updating it as authors make edits.
+- Posting a preliminary review and updating it as authors make edits (an "[EDIT]" tag or striking out text can be useful to indicate modified and/or solved comments, etc.).
 - Providing a concise list of issues/suggestions first (this helps give an overview to everyone), followed by more details if needed.
 - Explicitly numbering or naming these issues/suggestions (this facilitates